 Nortrel 7/7/7 is a combination birth control pill that uses progestin and estrogen to prevent pregnancy.
 The color of the pill corresponds to a specific time during your menstrual cycle, which means the dosage of progestin in the pills varies.
 This is to make sure your body has more hormones during the times you’re more likely to get pregnant.
-Our team at Nurx can prescribe Nortrel 7/7/7 at special request, or can offer the generic equivalent Pirmella 7/7/7 or as low as $0 with insurance or as little as $25 without insurance.
+Our team at Nurx can prescribe Nortrel 7/7/7 for as low as $0 with insurance or as little as $25 without insurance.

 You'll receive 28 pills and take one per day — 21 of them will be active pills with hormones, while 7 of them will be inactive and without hormones.
 Because the different colored pills have varying strengths of progestin, it's important to take them regularly and in the correct order.